nasa/cumulus/docs/data-cookbooks/browse-generation.md

   ]
 ```

-This list is the list of granules MoveGranules will act upon to move from the staging directory to the configured buckets.
+This list is the list of granules ```MoveGranules``` will act upon to move from the staging directory to the configured buckets.

-The pathing is generated from sync-granules, but in principle the files can be staged wherever you like so long as the processing/MoveGranules lambda's roles have access and the filename matches the collection configuration.
+The pathing is generated from sync-granules, but in principle the files can be staged wherever you like so long as the processing/```MoveGranules``` lambda's roles have access and the filename matches the collection configuration.

 #### input_granules

-The MoveGranules task utilizes the incoming payload to chose which files to move, but pulls all other metadata from meta.input_granules.
+The ```MoveGranules``` task utilizes the incoming payload to chose which files to move, but pulls all other metadata from meta.input_granules.
 As such, the output payload in the example would look like:

 ```
 "input_granules": [